 The Mother Of A Girl Who Developed Tick Paralysis Is Warning Other Parents About The Disease

 The threat of tick-borne disease is a major issue in America.
 Ticks are an even greater public health risk to Americans than mosquitoes.
 The dangers that ticks pose to humans and other animals should not be lost on any Americans today, as tick-related events are frequently reported in the news.
 When it comes to ticks and the diseases that they carry, most people worry about lyme disease the most.
 This is understandable given the fact that lyme disease is easily the most common tick-borne disease in America, and lyme disease rates are increasing dramatically.
-However, lyme disease is not the only tick-borne disease to fear, as one mother from Mississippi is trying to make clear.
+Despite lyme disease being one of the most common diseases in America, not many people know about the symptoms of lyme disease surprisingly.
+One of the most distinguishable symptoms is an area of redness on the skin where the tick bit.
+However, lyme disease is not the only tick-borne disease to worry about, as one mother from Mississippi is trying to make clear.
 Jessica Griffin recently learned that her daughter, Kailyn, contracted tick paralysis.
 Now Griffin is trying to alert other parents about the threat of tick paralysis, and how young children are much more likely than adults to contract the disease.

 Not long ago, Kailyn Griffin woke up in the middle of the night and was barely able to speak.
 Kailyn’s concerned mother immediately rushed her to the emergency room where CT scans and blood tests confirmed that Kailyn had contracted tick paralysis.
 Kailyn was hospitalized under observation for a period of time, but her condition seemed to worsen after she lost the ability to walk.
 Luckily, with aggressive medical treatments, Kailyn’s symptoms soon subsided and she recovered entirely.